bestia-dev/snake_bevy_wasm/README.md

 For the release mode, wasm-opt was still too slow: 10 minutes.
 I copied the files from <https://github.com/WebAssembly/binaryen/releases/download/version_123/binaryen-version_123-x86_64-linux.tar.gz> from the bin/ folder into ~/bin.
 Then make them all executable `chmod +x *.*`. wasm-pack was able to find the executable wasm-opt in this folder.

 Now I have wasm-opt version 123.
+This version should be faster.
 The wasm-opt now takes only 30 seconds!
 Much less than 10 minutes.
 Size reduction of the wasm file is from 65MB to 40MB.